clarebuckley/stars-from-star-wars/README.md

 # Future considerations:
 When more time is available, the following changes would improve this project:
-* More sophisticated axios services with better error handling and removed duplicated code between services
+* More sophisticated axios services with better error handling and removed duplicated code between services, e.g. a base service that handles common setup, extended support for requests requiring headers/authentication
 * Improvements to the UI to improve UX (the given solution was created to demonstrate core Vue skills)
 * Added feature to search for characters by name
 * Use types on each API request, and wherever else applicable